 U.S. Presidential Scholars in the Arts

-The White House Commission on Presidential Scholars selects 20 YoungArts award winners at the Finalist level to receive one of the nation’s highest honors for high school students in the arts.
+Since 1982, YoungArts has been the sole nominating agency for U.S. Presidential Scholars in the Arts, one of the nation’s highest honors for high school students in the arts.

 About the U.S. Presidential Scholars in the Arts